• Skip to primary navigation

 • 6 cups vegetable broth , low sodium

-• 2 cups yellow split peas , sorted and rinsed (sub green split peas)
+• 2 cups yellow split peas , picked over and rinsed (sub green split peas)

 • 1 teaspoon liquid smoke (*optional)